pulumi/docs/reference/python.md

 title: "Python"
 ---

+Pulumi supports programs written in Python 3.

-> **Note:** Pulumi >=0.16.4 only supports Python 3.6 or greater.
-You must have installed Python 3.6 prior to running
+> **Note:** As of Pulumi 0.16.4, we have removed support for Python 2.7, and only support Python 3.6 or greater.
+You must
-> Pulumi programs, or you will likely see syntax errors - Pulumi makes use of new Python syntax that is not
+> have installed Python 3.6 prior to running Pulumi programs, or you will likely see syntax errors - Pulumi makes use of
-> backwards-compatible with Python 2.
-Past versions of Pulumi (<0.16.4) only supported Python 2.7.
+> new Python syntax that is not backwards-compatible with Python 2.
+Older Pulumi versions did support Python 2.7.

+<a href="https://www.python.org/downloads/" target="_blank"><button class="button primary small">INSTALL PYTHON</button></a>

 ## Getting Started